-In this article, we have discussed a step by step procedure to perform CBSE Class 10 Science Practicals experiment Reactivity Series.
+In this article, we have discussed a step-by-step procedure to perform CBSE Class 10 Science Practicals experiment Reactivity Series.
 It will help you understand the reaction of metals such as zinc, aluminium, copper, and iron with aqueous salt solutions of aluminium sulphate, copper sulphate, ferrous sulphate, and zinc sulphate.
-Also, after performing the experiment Reactivity Series of Metals, you will be able to analyse the decreasing order their reactivity.
+Also, after performing the experiment Reactivity Series of Metals, you will be able to analyse the decreasing order of their reactivity.

 - Observing the action of zinc, iron, copper and aluminium metals for the following salt solutions.

 - Aluminium sulphate (Al2(SO4)3)